aakaaashmann/ai-customer-support/README.md

 # 🤖 AI Customer Support Agent

 ## 📖 Project Overview
 This project is an intelligent Customer Support Bot designed to automate FAQ responses and handle complex conversational flows.
-Built as part of the **Unthinkable Solutions** assignment, this agent simulates a real-world support environment.
+Built as part of the **Learning and Practice** assignment, this agent simulates a real-world support environment.

 It utilizes **Retrieval-Augmented Generation (RAG)** to provide accurate answers from a knowledge base and maintains **Contextual Memory** to hold natural, multi-turn conversations.